Axel-ex/push_swap/README.md

 | rrb | Shift down all elements of stack b by 1.
 The last element becomes the first one.
 | rrr | rra and rrb at the same time.

-The algorithm first parses the argument that should be a list of integer.
+The algorithm first parses the argument that should be a list of integer formated as `"1 2 3 4 5"` or `1 2 3 4 5`.
 It then pushes everything on stack b and does a trivial sort of the 3 elements left on stack a.
 The algorithm then associate each elements of stack b (node) to an element of stack a (target_node), and calculate a price based ont the respective position of both. the cheapest pair of nodes are then passed to the top of their respective stacks and the top element of stack b is pushed back to stack a in the correct position.
 Once the stack b is empty, stack a is rotated until its smallest element is on the top.
 More info: [subject.pdf](https://github.com/Axel-ex/push_swap/blob/main/subject.pdf)

 ## Usage